weareinteractive/ansible-nginx/README.md

 ## Variables

+Here is a list of all the default variables for this role, which are also available in `defaults/main.yml`.

 ```
 # run as a less privileged user for security reasons.
 nginx_user: www-data
+# auto or a number
 nginx_worker_processes: auto
 nginx_worker_connections: 768
 # default settings